sethvincent/development-environments-for-beginners/book.md

 ## Create a folder for working through examples

-Let's make a folder named DevEnvs in your home directory.
+Let's make a folder named dev-envs in your home directory.

 On Macs the home directory is: